Rick45/quick-arr-Stack/README.md

 ## Quick Arr Stack

-TV shows and movies download, sort, with the desired quality and subtitles, behind a VPN (optional), ready to watch, in a beautiful media player.
+TV shows and movies download, sorted, with the desired quality and subtitles, behind a VPN (optional), ready to watch, in a beautiful media player.
 All automated.

-On top of the original configurations added information related to the PureVPN configurations and added an wireguard docker to acess content of the media center outside the home networkd without the need of open the Plex port.
+On top of the original configurations added information related to the PureVPN configurations and added a wireguard docker to access the content of the media center outside the home network without the need to open the Plex port.

-_Disclaimer: I'm not encouraging/supporting piracy, this is for information purpose only._
+_Disclaimer: I'm not encouraging/supporting piracy, this is for information only._

 ## Table of Contents